Supritha-Amudhu/SocketProgramming/README.md

 C FILES:
 1. Server.c - The program where the code for Server is invoked from.
 2. Client.c - The program where the code for Client is invoked from.
-3. main.c - The main program that has to be invoked for the client-server program to run.

 MODULES AVAILABLE: